Elevate

 • The ruling encourages cryptocurrency platforms to be stricter in governance and compliance.

-In a landmark ruling, the Madras High Court in India has declared that XRP and other cryptocurrencies as property under Indian law.
-The judgment was given by Justice N. Anand Venkatesh.
-He also pointed out that cryptocurrencies are recognizable, movable, and manageable solely with the help of privatized keys that makes them a unique type of property.
+In a landmark ruling, the Madras High Court in India has declared XRP and other crypto assets as property under Indian law.
+The judgment given by Justice N. Anand Venkatesh pointed out that cryptocurrencies are recognizable, movable, and manageable solely with the help of private keys, making them a unique type of property.
+The court also barred the exchange from redistributing the holder’s XRP.

-Court Supports XRP Investor, Rejects WazirX’s Singapore Claim
+Court Sided with XRP Holder, Rejects WazirX Claim

-The case was based on a cyberattack on the WazirX exchange, which is operated by Zanmai Labs Pvt Ltd. In January last year, an investor bought 3,532.30 XRP coins with a cost of ₹1,98,516.
+The case was based on the 2024 WazirX hack, which is operated by Zanmai Labs Pvt Ltd. In January last year, an investor bought 3,532.30 XRP coins with a cost of ₹1,98,516.

-WazirX was attacked in July the same year and its visitors lost approximately $230 million worth of Ethereum and ERC-20 tokens.
-After the breach, this investor’s and other user accounts were frozen.
+WazirX was hacked in July, causing investors to lose approximately $230 million worth of Ethereum and ERC-20 tokens.
+After the breach, this investor’s and other users accounts were frozen.
 Recently, WazirX reopened deposits but faced widespread backlash from users who claimed their funds were still inaccessible.

-The investor argued that her XRP holdings were separate from the stolen Ethereum assets.
-She further said the tokens were held in trust by the crypto exchange.
+The investor argued that the XRP holdings were separate from the stolen Ethereum assets.
+She further added that the tokens were held in trust by the crypto exchange.
 Hence, she sought legal protection under Section 9 of the Arbitration and Conciliation Act, 1996, to prevent redistribution of her holdings.

 Zanmai Labs opposed the request, claiming that its Singapore-based parent company, Zettai Pte Ltd, was under a Singapore court order.
 According to the firm, the order required all users to share losses from the hack.